 2. Succession Planning

 Mentoring programs on succession planning create a positive, productive climate conducive to career success.
-They are essential to the success of an organization because they allow for a smooth transition of roles in an environment that fosters trust and high morale.
+They are essential to the success of an organization.
+They allow for a smooth transition of roles in an environment that fosters trust and high morale.
 All companies and organizations should have a strategy for continuous succession planning so that the roles can be filled easily and their operations are not disrupted.
 With a similar concept as leadership development, mentoring is a great way to prepare employees for potential succession.

 Onboarding mentorship programs have become increasingly popular in the past few years and they are designed to help the new employee adapt to the new workplace and feel more comfortable with the company and its culture.
 In these programs, mentors help new employees learn how to behave in the workplace in various ways, including role-playing and observation beside supporting them to improve the most critical skills needed in their new role.